romanchaa997/Audityzer/docs/plugin-system-architecture.md

 ## Conclusion

-This plugin system architecture enables Web3FuzzForge to be extended with new test types, wallet integrations, and reporting capabilities.
+This plugin system architecture enables Audityzer to be extended with new test types, wallet integrations, and reporting capabilities.
 By following standardized interfaces and lifecycle hooks, developers can create plugins that seamlessly integrate with the core framework, enhancing its functionality and enabling the community to contribute to the security testing ecosystem.